 Then you factor in how Nintendo Switch tends to be more child friendly compared to Sony and Microsoft's consoles, and it makes even more sense for Roblox to make its way to Switch.

 That being said, there's clearly no rush on the part of the Roblox Corporation judging from the complete lack of urgency to bring the game to PS4.

-Frustrating, since in theory, the system should be more than capable of playing the game if it can manage the likes of DOOM Eternal and more graphically demanding titles.
+Frustrating, fans have been waiting as the system should be more than capable of playing the game if it can manage the likes of DOOM Eternal and more graphically demanding titles.

 Games Like Roblox That You Can Play On Switch

 Given how unlikely it seems that we'll see a Roblox port on Nintendo Switch anytime soon, it could be worth trying one of a number of other games that could scratch that Roblox itch.

 For instance, Super Mario Maker 2 is a great place to start if you want to create some 2D Mario levels.

 The likes of Minecraft, LEGO Worlds and especially Fortnite Creative are also good alternatives if you're looking to play something like Roblox on Switch.